bhollands/UWOC_ML_Equalizer-Dissertation-/MLP/Readme.txt

 Best Achived loss - 0.68

-So far, have been unable to beat this platue disite many sizes of nnetwork or amaount of training data
+So far, have been unable to beat this platue disite many sizes of network, amaount of training data, number of epochs etc...